paulszh/ECE-180-Team-6-Project/README.md

 ``
 python filename.py
 ``
+After each run, all the new plots will be generated at the visualization folder under the 'Code' directory

-We have included all our plots in the plot folder.
-Our Pre
+For your convenience, we have included all our generated plots in the 'Plot' folder.
+Our Presentaion slide is also included to help you better understand our project and all our graph plots.

 ## Software package used:
 * Python 2.7